Vithabai Bhau Mang Narayangaonkar: Early life and career

-Vithabai was born and grew up in a family of artists.
-She was born in the city of Pandharpur, Solapur district, Maharashtra.
+Vithabai was born in the city of Pandharpur, Solapur district, Maharashtra, and grew up in a family of artists.
 Bhau-Bapu Mang Narayangaonkar was the family troupe run by her father and uncle.
 Her grandfather Narayan Khude set up the troupe.
 He was from Kavathe Yamai, in Shirur taluka of Pune district.
-Since childhood, she was exposed to the various forms of songs like Lavanya, Gavlan, Bhedik, etc. As a student she did not fare very well in school, although she performed with effortless beauty on stage, right from a very young age without any formal training.
+Since childhood, she was exposed to various forms of songs, including Lavanya, Gavlan, and Bhedik.
+As a student she did not fare very well in academics, although she performed exceptionally well on stage, right from a very young age without any formal training.

-One of the notable events of her life was the period when her child was born.
-She was 9 months pregnant while she had been performing for her audience.
-It was during the performance, that she got to know that she was about to deliver.
-Being a sound, patient & a brave woman, she went backstage and delivered the baby, cut the umbilical cord with a stone and got ready to join the performance.
-The audience was surprised to see her with the absence of the baby bump.
-Upon enquiring and learning about her courageous act and dedication, the show was stopped.
+One notable event of Vithibai's life was when she unexpectedly went into labour on stage during a performance.
+She went backstage, where she gave birth and proceeded to cut the umbilical cord with a stone, before she went back on stage to continue her performance.
+The audience was surprised to see her with the absence of a baby bump, and upon enquiry, the show was stopped.
 The audience praised her for her determination to complete the show, but respectfully asked her to rest.
-She is always recognised as Legend Tamasha artiste of great repute hailing from the village of Narayangaon in Maharashtra.
+She is recognised as Legend Tamasha artiste of great repute, hailing from the village of Narayangaon in Maharashtra.

 She received medals from the President of India in 1957 and 1990 for her art.
-It is written that despite her fame and the honours she earned she is said to have been in financial distress and was uncared for.
+It is said that despite her fame and the honours she earned, she was uncared for and lived in financial distress.
 Her hospital bills after her death were met by contribution from donors.